tvjames/govpack/readme.md

      govpack {filter:X} --> makes X.txt filtered JSONP IIII(filtered_csv_metadata)
      govpack {download:X} --> downloads ./CSV/1.csv, ./CSV/2.csv,,, ./CSV/111.csv

-so the commands need to be run in that order because they depend on the previous result results are saved in the same folder as index.js ie in your global "./node_modules/govpack/index.js" folder downloaded "node_modules/govpack/format/1...n.format" files match up with the metadata in X.txt
+the commands need to be run in that order because they depend on the previous result results are saved in the same folder as index.js ie in your global "./node_modules/govpack/index.js" folder downloaded "node_modules/govpack/format/1...n.format" files match up with the metadata in X.txt

-###At this early stage output paths will be improved
+###Output paths will be improved
 note: result paths will get changed to "node_modules/govpack/X/format/1...n.format" and have an option to put the results in a directory of your choice, which will be tidier/better for more ckans etc. With the X moved up to directory level, X.js and X.txt will have a common name like a.txt and b.txt for each.